Jump to:Page Content

 The sustainable development problem

-India encapsulates the environmental problems faced by industrializing countries.
-It has recently been re-categorized from a low income country to a lower middle income country.1 However, this economic success has come at an environmental cost.2 Pollution concentrations in many parts of India, as in China and other developing countries, are at levels exceeding the highest concentrations recorded in developed countries.
+Home to the world’s second largest population and third largest economy, India is emblematic of both the best achievements and greatest challenges of sustainable development.
+While it has achieved impressive growth over the last quarter century, this economic success has come at an environmental cost.
+Pollution concentrations in many parts of India, as in China and other developing countries, are at levels exceeding the highest concentrations recorded in developed countries.
 Such poor environmental quality shortens lifespans and lowers productivity (Chen et al. 2010; Hanna and Oliva 2011; WHO 2008).
 Traditional command-and-control regulation, with standards at the plant level, cannot target a level of environmental quality for a whole area.
 Inefficient combustion of fossil fuels contributes to both local pollution and global climate change that will harm India’s population in the long run.
 Consumption of coal, a carbon-intensive fuel, is forecasted to increase 3% per year in India and China from 2004-2030, versus only 0.6% annual growth in the OECD countries (Stern 2006).
 Regulatory capacity must be increased to ameliorate the effects of the tradeoff between growth and the environment in India and other fast-industrializing economies.
 However, effective regulatory capacity is unlikely to increase by adding additional inspectors; hiring budgets are limited, and the efficacy of inspections alone is questionable.
 The implementation of self-enforcing schemes, including emissions trading systems and transparency initiatives, thus provides opportunities to help mitigate challenges to effective regulation.

 How can scarce regulatory resources best be employed to improve environmental quality?
 Can transparency complement regulation in improving environmental outcomes?
 Are market-based instruments, such as an emissions trading system (ETS), viable given the weaker regulatory institutions of a developing country?
 Can an ETS for particulate matter outperform traditional command-and-control regulation in lowering plant abatement costs and pollutant emissions?
 What are the factors that determine the efficiency of energy use in industrial plants, and what are the true returns to investment in efficiency?
 In the absence of a unified global carbon market, what measures can governments take to effectively promote sustainable energy use?